 The Swan Consort

-Anita Datta is a young British conductor based in the North of England.
-Born in 1992, she is one of the few ethnic minority women in a field that remains one of the most gender imbalanced professions to date.
+Anita Datta is a young British conductor from the East Riding of Yorkshire.
+Born in 1992, she is one of the few ethnic minority women in a field that remains among the most gender imbalanced professions to date.
 She founded the Swan Consort to perform the music of the European renaissance, and as a vehicle to explore music that is not so often heard.
-Raised in Hull, East Yorkshire, Anita is committed to widening accessibility in the arts in the North of England and particularly enjoys curating performances for new and unusual audiences.
+A former organ scholar at Sidney Sussex College Cambridge, she has worked as a choral leader in schools and churches across England and served as conducting fellow for the National Youth Choir of Wales.
+She is currently furthering her conducting studies at The Royal Welsh College of Music and Drama (2021-2023).
+Anita is committed to widening accessibility in the arts in the North of England and particularly enjoys curating performances for new audiences.